percona/k8spsmdb-docs/docs/replication.md

 - simplify the migration of the MongoDB cluster to and from Kubernetes
 - add remote nodes to the replica set for disaster recovery

+!!! note
-**NOTE**: Cross-site replication has technical preview status and is not recommended for production environments.
+    Cross-site replication has technical preview status and is not recommended for production environments.

 Configuring the cross-site replication for the cluster controlled by the Operator is explained in the following subsections.